 We found 3 geriatricians who accept United Healthcare Plans near Kansas City, MO.

-Dr. Peter Holt is a Kansas City, MO physician who specializes in general internal medicine and geriatrics (elderly care).
-He has indicated that his clinical interests include aging and dementia.
-He is professionally affiliated with Saint Luke's Hospital of Kansas City.
-Coventry, TRICARE, and Aetna Medicare are among the insurance carriers that Dr. Holt accepts.
-He attended medical school at the University of Kansas School of Medicine.
-His residency was performed at a hospital affiliated with the University of Missouri-Kansas City (UMKC).
-Dr. Holt has received the distinction of Kansas City Super Doctors.
+Dr. Peter Holt is a physician who specializes in general internal medicine and geriatrics (elderly care).
+He is especially interested in aging and dementia.
+He is affiliated with Saint Luke's Hospital of Kansas City.
+Coventry, TRICARE, and Aetna Medicare are among the insurance carriers that Dr. Holt honors.
+He attended the University of Kansas School of Medicine and subsequently trained at a hospital affiliated with the University of Missouri-Kansas City (UMKC) for residency.
+He has received the following distinction: Kansas City Super Doctors.

-Dr. Christine Sankpill practices hospital medicine (hospitalist) and geriatrics (elderly care).
-She takes several insurance carriers, including Coventry, TRICARE, and Aetna Elect Choice.
-She studied medicine at the University of Missouri-Kansas City School of Medicine.
-For her professional training, Dr. Sankpill completed a residency program at a hospital affiliated with the University of Missouri-Kansas City (UMKC).
+Dr. Christine Sankpill, who practices in Kansas City, MO, is a medical specialist in hospital medicine (hospitalist) and geriatrics (elderly care).
+Dr. Sankpill graduated from the University of Missouri-Kansas City School of Medicine.
+Her medical residency was performed at a hospital affiliated with the University of Missouri-Kansas City (UMKC).
+She takes Coventry, TRICARE, Aetna Elect Choice, and more.
 Dr. Sankpill is affiliated with Anderson County Hospital, Hedrick Medical Center, and Saint Luke's East Hospital.

 Conditions / Treatments

 Medicare Patient Gender